-Painful urination (dysuria) is pain or burning with urination, usually felt in the tube that carries urine out of your bladder (urethra) or the area surrounding your genitals (perineum).
-Anyone may experience bouts of painful urination.
-Painful urination is the most common symptom of a urinary tract infection, especially in women.
-In men, urinary tract infections are less common, so painful urination is most commonly caused by urethritis and certain prostate conditions.
+Painful urination (dysuria) is discomfort or burning with urination, usually felt in the tube that carries urine out of your bladder (urethra) or the area surrounding your genitals (perineum).

 - Your painful urination persists

-- You have drainage or discharge from your penis or vaginal area
+- You have drainage or discharge from your penis or vagina

 - You have a fever